Chechen Revolution: Zavgayev's downfall

 On 26 August, the member of the Presidium of the Supreme Soviet of the RSFSR, General Aslambek Aslakhanov, an ethnic Chechen, and Inga Grebesheva, the deputy chairwoman of the RSFSR Council of Ministers, arrived in Grozny.
 They warned Zavgayev not to use force to resolve the political crisis.
 According to professor Matthew Evangelista, demonstrations in Grozny and Zavgayev's dubious position during the Moscow coup convinced Yeltsin's circle that Zavgayev had to go.
 Yeltsin himself played a crucial role in the failure of the Moscow coup and emerged as a dominant leader, surpassing Gorbachev.
 Consequently, Yeltsin and his team wanted to jettison Zavgayev from power.
 According to then acting RSFSR Supreme Soviet chairman Ruslan Khasbulatov, Yeltsin called him and informed him on his plan "to replace Zavgayev with Salambek Khadzhiyev".
 Khasbulatov and others believed that their candidate would be able to win election against Dudayev.
 Also according to Khasbulatov, he convinced General Petr Deinekin, commander of the Soviet Air Forces, and others to fly to Grozny in an attempt to convince Dudayev to return to a career in the military.
 These attempts were not successful.

 Khasbulatov, himself of Chechen descent, was assigned the task of dealing with Chechen situation by authorities in Moscow.
 According to Robert Seely, both Dudayev and Khasbulatov competed for the role of the most powerful Chechen: "Dudayev wanted to be the man to lead Chechnya to autonomy or independence; Khasbulatov wanted the republic as a secure power base."

-Under heavy pressure from the Moscow authorities, Presidium of the Chechen-Ingush Supreme Soviet resigned, but Zavgayev refused to do so.
+Under heavy pressure from the Moscow authorities, Presidium of the Checheno-Ingush Supreme Soviet resigned, but Zavgayev refused to do so.
 He also failed to negotiate a settlement with Dudayev-led opposition.